Recipe for Superstone long clay baker, taken from Sassafras Store.

 - Dissolve honey in hot water, and mix with yeast in a large bowl, or the bowl of a stand mixer.

-- Mix salt and flour (and dry milk, if using) and slowly add to the yeast mixture until you have a stiff dough.
+- Mix flour with dry milk, if using and slowly add to the yeast mixture until you have a stiff dough (usually the 390 grams is plenty for me).
 Allow dough to rest for 10-20 minutes.